quockhangdev/quockhangdev/README.md

 ### Hi there 👋, my name is Khang.
 I am from Fuixlabs.

-💬 I have more than a year of experience working as a backend developer at the moment.
+💬 I have more than two year of experience working as a backend developer at the moment.

 ### Several of the projects I have worked on include:

-1. Dominium: Self Sovereign Identity
+1. Dominium: Self Sovereign Identity.

-2. TradeTrust: Paperless Cross-Border Trade
+2. TradeTrust: Paperless Cross-Border Trade.

-3. Fair Supply Chain in Ghana
+3. Fair Supply Chain in Ghana.

-4. Commonlands: Securing Land & Loans in Emerging Markets
+4. Commonlands: Securing Land & Loans in Emerging Markets.

+5. Sprynt: The Fastest Crypto Payment Stack.
+Near-instant crypto payments across blockchains, fully decentralised, without bridge or compromise.

 😄 Please check the website of my company for additional information.